hatran-hattt/frontendmentor/newbie/recipe-page/README.md

 > display: inline-block; // ex: give space arround span

-#### 5. Controlling the alignment of text in a list item when it wraps to a new line (`hanging indent`) TODO
+#### 5. Controlling the alignment (directly under text) of text in a list item when it wraps to a new line (`hanging indent`)

+- Default list's style (list-style-position: outside): already directly under text
+- Case customizing list's style

   - Using Flexbox (Most Recommended for Modern Layouts) for `<li>`
     > use when item contains only marker & 1 content
   - Using text-indent (Traditional, Less Flexible)
     > This method involves a negative text-indent on the `<li>` and a positive padding-left to push the first line over.

 ## Author